axtgr/outmatch/README.md

 ### Multiple Patterns

-An array of glob patterns can be given instead of a single string.
+An array of glob patterns can be given instead of a single pattern.
 In that case a string will be considered a match if it matches _any_ of the given patterns:

 ```js
 const isMatch = outmatch(['src/*', 'tests/*'])